gitter-badger/carlhicksdotme/README.md

 # My personal Site

-This a repo for a rebuild of my personal site.
+This is a repo for a rebuild of my personal site.

 Curretly building this site with [Hugo](http://gohugo.io).